Humbedooh/pypubsub/README.md

     - bread
     - syrup
 ~~~
-The above would lock publishing the topics `bread` and `syrup` for anyoen not specifically allowed
+The above would lock publishing the topics `bread` and `syrup` for anyone not specifically allowed
  to use those topics in their ACL segment.
 Users or LDAP groups can be allowed topics via the
 `topics` directive in their ACL segment.
 See the `pypubsub_acl.yaml` file for an example.